43 Dazzling Sword Tattoo Ideas To Scare Off Your Enemies!

 39. Sword with Lightning Cracks

-A sword that appears to have lightning-shaped cracks emphasizes intensity and strength.
+A sword with lightning-shaped cracks emphasizes its intensity and strength.

 40. Rustic Sword